 There’s no native export button.
 You can save leads to lists inside Sales Navigator, but getting them out requires some creativity.
 Most people either:

-• Manually copy paste lead info one by one (painful)
+- Manually copy paste lead info one by one (painful and unscalable)

-• Use browser extensions that scrape the data (risky)
+- Use browser extensions that scrape the data (risky, especially with LinkedIn’s 2026 enforcement)

-• Connect to tools with proper Sales Navigator integrations
+- Connect to tools with proper back-end Sales Navigator integrations

 That third option is where things get interesting.
-And honestly, it’s the only approach I’d recommend in 2026 given how aggressive LinkedIn has gotten about detecting automation tools.
+And honestly, it’s the only approach I’d recommend given how aggressive LinkedIn has gotten about detecting automation tools.
+Browser extensions that manipulate the page DOM, load profiles rapidly, or create predictable scraping patterns are increasingly likely to trigger account warnings or temporary restrictions.

 The workflow is stupidly simple.
-You go into Sales Navigator, apply all your filters, grab the URL from your browser, and paste it into SBL.
+You go into Sales Navigator, apply all your filters, grab the URL from your browser, and paste it into Sbl.so.
 That’s it.
-The system syncs all your leads automatically.
+The system syncs all your leads automatically in the background without scraping through your browser.

 No manual exports.
 No sketchy browser extensions.
 No copying and pasting hundreds of profiles.
 Just paste the URL and your leads appear in the dashboard ready for outreach.